Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 Originally I had hoped to do this in a reusable crate but that doesn't seem to be possible.
-Apparently just having these variables public wasn't enough to do the trick and a seperate definition file (included below) was required before the driver would pick them up.
+Apparently just having these variables public wasn't enough to do the trick and a separate definition file (included below) was required before the driver would pick them up.

 As part of my build I now use `.cargo/config` to manually a linker parameter